tarantuli/enchanters-manual/gameplay.md

    the ![img.png](icons/immediate-effect.png) icon.
 If the player does not own the card anymore after resolving this ability, skip the rest of the section.
 1. If the player has effects that trigger after taking a card of this type, resolve those.
-1. If that slot contains an item card, the player adds that card to his item stack.
+1. If it's item card, the player adds that card to his item stack.
-1. If that slot contains an enchantment card, the player adds that card to his enchantment stack.
+1. If it's an enchantment card, the player adds that card to his enchantment stack.
-1. If that slot contains a creature card, the player adds that card to his creature stack.
+1. If it's a creature card, the player adds that card to his creature stack.

 ## Combat

 1. The player may take any minor actions he desires.
-1. If the player does not have attack power equal to or greater than the health of the creature, then: combat failed.
+1. If the player does not have attack power equal to or greater than the health of the creature:
+    2. Combat failed.
-   Discard the card on journey track slot 0.
-If there is an active Overlord in play, the discarded card may trigger an invasion.
-Skip the rest of this section.
+    3. Discard the card on journey track slot 0.
+    4. If there is an active Overlord in play, the discarded card may trigger an invasion.
+    5. Skip the rest of this section.
 1. The creature attacks the player.
 1. Combat was successful, and the creature is defeated.
 If the player has abilities that trigger when a creature of this type is defeated, resolve them now.